nodiscc/xsrv/roles/backup/README.md

 --rsh "ssh -p $ansible_ssh_port" "user@my.example.org:/var/backups/srv01/daily.0" "/path/to/offsite-backups/${inventory_hostname}-daily.0.$(date +%Y-%m-%d)"
 ```

-**Backups schedule:** Automatic backups will run:
-- daily: at 01:00 every day
-- weekly: at 00:30 every sunday
-- monthly: at 00:01 on the first day of the month

 **Backups size:** If a file is completely unchanged between two backups, the second backup  will not consume more space on disk ([incremental backup](https://en.wikipedia.org/wiki/Incremental_backup), deduplication using hardlinks).
 If you rename the file or change a single byte, the full file will we backed up again.
 This can increase disk usage if you keep renaming/editing large files.